remiteeple/your-first-minute-on-a-server/README.md

 ### Application Installation & Configuration

 This section covers the installation and configuration of software to assist in the hardening of the Linux server.

+### Server Stability

+Advice for maintaining server stability with regular up-keep tasks and some minor automation.

 ### Guide Automation Script